 In 2012 Alison was invited by Nile Rodgers to perform ‘Stop Me’ alongside himself, Johnny Marr and Mark Ronson at the Montreux Jazz Festival in Switzerland.
 Later in the same year she completed a trio of sold out dates at the legendary Ronnie Scott’s entitled ‘Rare & Obscured’ where she performed a set of songs less visited, focusing on her catalogue from the last decade.

-2017 sees Alison return with her second studio album on Cooking Vinyl, which is also her second collaboration with Guy Sigsworth.
-‘Other’ will be released on 16 June, with a world tour to follow taking in USA, Canada, Australia, New Zealand, and Europe.
+In 2017 Alison returned with her second studio album on Cooking Vinyl, which is also her second collaboration with Guy Sigsworth.
+Other was released on 16 June 2017, with a world tour that followed in USA, Canada, Australia, New Zealand, and Europe.